2025 Texas redistricting: Public safety threats

-On August 6, 2025, a bomb threat forced 400 people to evacuate the hotel in St. Charles, Illinois, where some Democratic lawmakers were staying.
+On August 6, 2025, a bomb threat forced 400 people to evacuate the hotel in St. Charles, Illinois, where some Democratic lawmakers from Texas were staying.
 The St. Charles Police Department stated that first responders arrived at the hotel around 7:15 a.m. and "conducted a thorough search and no device was found", and that "In response to the threat, 400 people were immediately evacuated and the area was secured as bomb squad units conducted their investigation."

-The Texas Tribune also reported that House Democratic Leader Gene Wu had faced an onslaught of anti-Asian and xenophobic remarks, including from state senator Mayes Middleton, who posted "Is Gene Wu back in China?" on Twitter.